FarrukhRZ/FarrukhRZ/README.md

 ### Hi there, I am Farrukh 👋

-- 🔭 I'm working on Solana blockchain
+- 🔭 I'm working on Ethereum and EVM compatible blockchains
 - 🌱 I’m learning rust and julia
 - 💬 I love discussing coding and sports
 - 📫 📫 You can connect with me at <a href="https://twitter.com/RealFarrukh" target="blank">Twitter</a> and <a href="https://www.linkedin.com/in/farrukh-r-zaidi" target="blank">LinkedIn</a>